Flotomate/product_docs/source/patch-management/config-endpoint-scope.rst

 .. note:: Only Computers configured with our Agent Application are visible on the Endpoint Scope page.

-Learn how to add computers to about :doc:`Endpoint Scope <add-computer-scope>`.
+Learn how to add computers to about :ref:`Endpoint Scope <add-endpoint-scope>`.